Point of Sale

 You can go all-out and try to execute a similar concept, or just emulate it at your restaurant by selling tickets in advance and requiring guests to show up wearing all white getups.

-For a more low-key version of this idea, you can offer guests a discount for wearing any white on Labor Day.
+For a more low-key version of this idea, you can offer guests a discount or a special offer for wearing any white on Labor Day.

 Embrace good weather by hosting a cookout on Labor Day.
 If your restaurant doesn’t have outdoor space, contact a nearby park or partner with a local business that does and do a joint Labor Day party.